zym234555/SukiSU-Ultra/docs/README-en.md

 >
 > This is an unofficial fork.
 All rights are reserved to [@tiann](https://github.com/tiann)
+> However, we will be a separately maintained branch of KSU in the future
 >

 - Fully adapted for non-GKI devices (susfs-dev and unsusfs-patched dev branches only)